hborrelli1/PedalPlanner/README.md

 The app pulls information from [MTB Project Data](https://www.mtbproject.com/data).
 Edit:
-MTB Project has been aquired from onX and they have deprecated these public API's :(.
+MTB Project has been aquired by OnX and they have deprecated these public API's :(.
 I'm working on access to a new api.

 Fake user credentials:
 Username: pedalUser